TaggrNetwork/Taggr/docs/WHITEPAPER.md

 This is achieved by multiplying the total available voting power by a factor `d%`, where `d` is the number of days the proposal remains open.
 This ensures any proposal eventually passes within `100` days.

-Voting is rewarded with `$voting_reward` karma points.
+Voting on a proposal is rewarded with `$voting_reward` karma points.

+For any pending proposal the following holds until it gets adopted, rejected or cancelled:

+-   the $$token_symbol tokens of voters who voted on that proposal are locked and cannot be transferred;
-When a proposal is pending, rewards and token minting are deferred until this proposal is rejected or adopted.
+-   the rewards and the token minting are deferred for everyone.

 ## Tokenomics